iraf-community/iraf-community.github.io/install.md

 ## System Requirements and Dependencies

-The distributed binaries require the readline or libedit, curl, and expat libraries to be installed.
 For full functionality and for installation from source, additionally the C compiler, the make program, flex, and the development versions are required.

 On Debian and its derivatives (Ubuntu, Mint, Devuan, Raspbian etc.):